 I've been using full synthetic in our 2013 Ford Edge for the last 95,000 miles.
 Oil change interval is 8,000 miles.

-Every once in a while, I'll buy Mobil One synthetic when I find it on sale.
+Every now and then, I'll buy Mobil One synthetic when I find it on sale.

 Oil Changes Are Still #1 Priority

 Oil changes are the most important part of vehicle maintenance.
 Air filters and fuel filters are also important, but not nearly as much.
-Example, if you drive around with a dirty air filter or dirty gas filter, the worst that could happen is you lose performance.
-If you drive around with dirty oil, you put your engine at risk of expensive internal damage.
+For example, if you drive around with a dirty air filter or dirty gas filter, the worst that could happen is you lose performance.
+If you drive around with dirty oil for too long, you put your engine at risk of expensive internal damage.

-I still like going to the auto parts store, but when my schedule gets tight (regular job and side work) ordering motor oil online frees up a little time.
-I order a week before I need it, so delivery time is not a priority.
+I often take trips to the local parts store, but when my schedule gets tight (regular job and side work) ordering motor oil online frees up some of my valuable time.
+If I order it a week before I need it, delivery time is less of a priority.
 Plus, it's a little less expensive, and there's no driving or waiting on line.

-- You can switch back and forth between oil types, you motor really doesn't know or care.
+- You can switch back and forth between oil types, you motor doesn't care.

-- Any type of new oil is better than dirty old oil.
+- Any brand of new oil is better than dirty old oil.

-- Change your oil on time.
+- Change your oil at recommended intervals.
 Oil is cheap, engines aren't.

-I find five-quart oil containers easier and quicker to pour, plus you can put the old oil right back into them for easy disposal.
+TIP: I find that five-quart oil containers are easier and quicker to pour, plus you can put the old dirty oil right back into them for easy disposal.